SmartSelect_20210227-165714_Drive.jpg

 Start of the Meeting

-The Minutes of the January and February meetings were read and approved.
+• The Minutes of the March meeting were approved.

 Elder’s Report

-Other Items: Elders discussed things to plan for when Pastor Schaewe leaves.
+• Other Items: Elders discussed further things to plan for when Pastor Schaewe leaves.

 BALM Report